LightDvlpr/PersonAPI/README.md

 ### Docker

 Docker desktop will be used to run the entire application.

-The reason we will be installing the docker desktop app as opoosed to the docker cli is due to the docker desktop app already having docker compose packaged with it
+*Be sure to have Docker Compose available in your installation*

 Install docker from [here](https://docs.docker.com/docker-for-mac/install/)